Alchemilla mollis (Buser) Rothm.

 How to Grow and Care

 There's not much involved with caring for Lady's Mantle.
-It's a very carefree plant and doesn't require any special attention or fertilizing.
+It's a very carefree plant and doesn't require special attention or fertilizer.

 Regular watering is only required when the plant is located in full sun or during times of extreme heat.
 Even then, it should be just enough to moisten the soil.
 It does not like to be waterlogged.

 Warm regions with high humidity may have fungal problems, mainly if the crown is kept damp.
-Providing adequate air circulation and allowing the soil to slightly dry out some should help remedy this.
+Providing adequate air circulation and allowing the soil to dry out slightly should help remedy this.

 This species is native to southern Europe and grown throughout the world as an ornamental garden plant.